 It is the Ball Python’s appealing nature and its myriads of colors and patterns that has assured a growing interest in keeping these snakes as pets.

 For a novice snake owner, they are an excellent non-venomous first choice.
 They’re constrictors, posing no danger to anyone except their prey.
 The snake twists its body tightly around its prey, squeezing all the life out of them.

 If they’re not careful though, these snakes often become a meal for bigger snakes and other animals that are willing to take them on.

-In fact, there are hundreds of different types of ball python morphs, and prices will vary depending on morph, age, size, gender and availability.
+They are also relatively inexpensive, though prices vary depending on morph, age, size, gender and availability.

 The Banana ball python, just like all other Pythons, comes from West Africa.
 Some of these Western African countries are Mali, Central African Republic, Sudan, Nigeria, Ghana and Senegal, among others.